 Making money while taking your dog for a walk is an idea that most people can get behind.
-A chance to get outside, get some exercise, and profit from something you have to do anyway certainly has its appeal.
+A chance to get outside, exercise, and profit from something you have to do anyway certainly has its appeal.
 This is the idea that Jerry Huang and Yawn Rong had in mind when they co-founded and launched StepN, the activity-tracking app that lets you earn crypto while exercising, in December 2021.

-The app has made a name for itself in the gamified “X-to-earn” space in Web3 known as GameFi.
+The app has made a name for itself in the gamified “X-to-earn” space in Web3, known as GameFi.
 Axie Infinity was one of the first NFT projects to use this model, where users increase their market value the more they engage with the blockchain-based game.

 What is StepN?

-The app essentially gamifies fitness with the potential to earn what can end up being quite a bit of money, depending on a number of factors.
+The app essentially gamifies fitness with the potential to earn what can end up being quite a bit of money, depending on several factors.
 In this way, StepN smartly taps into a preexisting demographic of exercise enthusiasts and encourages others to start exercising as well.
 According to StepN’s whitepaper, this also offers the non-Web3-initiated an easy path to the complex and messy world of crypto and NFTs.